-The overwhelming majority of neurotransmitter imbalances are on the low side, but not everyone has low norepinephrine.
+The majority of neurotransmitter imbalances are on the low side, but that’s not always the case.

-If you are among those with a high level of norepinephrine, it can really impact your life.
+If you are among those with a high level of norepinephrine, it can strongly impact your life.

-Signs of high norepinephrine include racing thoughts, anxiety, and high blood pressure.
+Signs of a high norepinephrine level include racing thoughts, anxiety, and high blood pressure.

-If your friends have ever referred to you as an adrenaline junkie or drama queen, or you are prone to addictions, it’s likely you have high norepinephrine along with high dopamine.
-(38)
+If your friends have ever referred to you as an adrenaline junkie or drama queen, or you are prone to addictions, you may have a high norepinephrine level along with elevated dopamine.

-While there aren’t as many natural remedies as there are for increasing low norepinephrine, there are some interesting options to lower norepinephrine that use common natural remedies in unexpected ways.
+While there aren’t many natural remedies that decrease norepinephrine, here are some options that use common natural remedies in unexpected ways.

 5-HTP is a popular supplement for depression, insomnia, and anxiety.

-It works mainly by boosting serotonin, but it also depletes norepinephrine, dopamine, and epinephrine.
-(39)
+It works mainly by boosting serotonin, but it’s believed to also deplete some other neurotransmitters, including norepinephrine.

 Melatonin is your body’s natural sleep hormone and a common sleep supplement.

-Weirdly, simply getting up and moving around causes levels to go back up.
+Simply standing up and moving around causes norepinephrine levels to go back up.

-Norepinephrine is a stress hormone and neurotransmitter that helps the body respond to danger and stressful situations.
+Norepinephrine is a stress hormone and neurotransmitter that helps the body respond to dangerous and stressful situations.

-Norepinephrine is closely linked to both epinephrine (adrenaline) and dopamine in function and structure.
+Norepinephrine is closely linked to both epinephrine (adrenaline) and dopamine in both function and structure.